 - Once in the data warehouse, the data is ingested, transformed, processed, and made accessible for use in decision-making.

-- The three main types of data warehouses are enterprise data warehouse (EDW), operational data store (ODS), and a data mart.
+- The three main types of data warehouses are enterprise data warehouse (EDW), operational data store (ODS), and data mart.

 History of Data Warehouses